PauliJokinen/db-schema-updater/README.md

 035UpdateUserTable.sql

 Runs the scripts against the DB in the above order.
-Later added will be run again the DB after their addition to file system.
+Later added will be run against the DB after their addition to file system.
-Script remembers which scripts I has already run and stores the current version information at the DB table.
+Scripts already run, won't be run because script keeps track of the point upto the scripts have been run in a DB table.